Back in 1975, my baby sister got a dollhouse for Christmas.

 What could I do?
-What could I do?
+What could I do to take control?

-I set my mini self up in the Blind Brook television room and invited my friend, Robin, and my sister G for some wine and cheese, and potato chips.
+I put my dollhouse-sized Teri doppelganger in the Blind Brook television room and invited my friend, Robin, and my sister G for some wine, cheese, and potato chips.
 I sat back with Robin and we watched Dead To Me together, side by side, while my animal-loving sis played with the kitten.

 But the lonely would not go away.